 Another alignment exercise is going through the process of creating strategic principles for a project.
 These high-level principles are often used to help stakeholders and designers align on what a product should do to satisfy business and user needs.
-If you and your stakeholders can agree on these, then you can reference them in the future to inform your design decisions.
+If you and your stakeholders can agree on these, you can reference them in the future to inform your design decisions.

 Goals, scope, and principles might shift (hopefully not too dramatically), but at least you will have this tool in your back pocket to help communicate what they are and why.

-What do we know, or not know?
+What do we know or not know?

-It’s good to identify early on in a project what information you have and what information you need.
+It’s good to identify early on in a project what information you have and what you need.
 A lack of information can lead to a situation where you have more questions or assumptions than answers; moments like these can feel overwhelming and can cause unnecessary uncertainty for everyone.

-Who do we need to speak with?
+Whom do we need to speak with?

-When should we discuss _ ?
+When should we discuss ____ ?